 Some home design programs can be challenging.
 Computer novices will need to spend time reading the manual and working through online tutorials.
 For out-of-the-box simplicity, opt for a basic program with a minimum of special features.

 Do you want to dabble, play, or try your hand at creating the next prize-winning architectural design?
 A simple program with basic features is all you need to try out your creative ideas.
 Before you splurge, experiment with a free drawing program like Google SketchUp or bargain-priced software like IMSI TurboFLOORPLAN Instant Architect.
-You can have a lot of fun using Home Designer® by Chief Architect.
-It may take a couple of days to get used to how the software operates — home design software seems to have its own language — but once you get the hang of it, the options are engaging.
+You can have a lot of fun using Home Designer by Chief Architect.
+It may take a couple of days to get used to how the software operates (home design software seems to have its own language), but once you get the hang of it, the options are engaging.

 Or maybe you have a more specific task in mind.
 It's helpful to know what you want to do.

 If all you want to do is draw simple floor plans, you might not need a high powered graphics program or software for drawing 3D images.
 Instead, try an easy, free online drawing tool.

 Most home design software for DIYers isn't as powerful as the CAD and BIM programs used by architects and engineers.
 You won't be able to draft blueprints or construction-ready drawings.
 With some programs, however, you can create designs with enough detail to give your pro a jump start.
 For example, Chief Architect Home Designer Suite will let you select from a huge library of cabinets, colors, and other features.
 Choose the entire suite of Chief Architect software and you can also plan complex electrical, plumbing, and HVAC systems.

 Many programs will let you import your own photograph and add new landscape features.
 However, you really don't need home design software if your goal is to view paint colors or make other cosmetic changes to your house.
 Instead, choose a paint color software program or even photo editing software.

 If you're facing a tight deadline, pick software that's quick and easy to use.
 Most school projects don't require enormous libraries of colors and details.
 Opt for simplicity over bells and whistles.
-Student designers who enter the Solar Decathlon every other year have varying degrees of success in their digital presentations — often the built structures looks much better than the drawn.
+Student designers who enter the Solar Decathlon every other year have varying degrees of success in their digital presentations.
+Often the built structures look much better than the drawn.

 Not to worry.
 People were building houses long before the Digital Age.
 Remember when the vinyl-stickable-Colorforms were high-tech?
 Well, plastic-on-plastic is still well-suited for virtually moving furniture around a room.
 Check out Home Quick Planner: Reusable, Peel & Stick Furniture & Architectural Symbols or Room and Furniture Layout Kit by Muncie Hendler.
 There's something about getting your hands on things, even if they're peel-and-stick-and-re-stick.

 Top Home Design Software for DIYers

 - Home Designer Suite by Chief Architect

-- Virtual Architect Home Design Software
+- Virtual Architect :Home Design Software

 - Punch!
 Home & Landscape Design Essentials

-- TurboCAD TurboFloorPlan Home & Landscape
+- TurboCAD FloorPlan Home & Landscape